 During the clear time, you can have a scenic view of Mt Fuji.
 Unfortunately, luck on not on our side.
 The weather was not so good with thick mist and smoke in the air.
 Although we do not chance on Mt Fuji, the view in Owakudani is still very breathtaking.

 Kuro-Tamago is one of the special specialties eaten in Owakudani.
 These black eggs were dipped and boiled in the natural hot springs water.
 The reaction of sulfur turned the shell into black color.
 But it is safe to consume the egg inside.
 Local belief eating one will extend your life for 7 years.
-We don’t purchase one to taste it.
-But it cost about 500 yen for a set of 5 Kuro-Tamago.
+It cost about 500 yen for a set of 5 Kuro-Tamago.

 How to get to Owakudani:

 - Access: Get down from Owakudani ropeway station.

 - Admission Fee: Free